 During the surgery, blood may spill into your chest cavity as small blood vessels are cut.
 To prevent this blood from interfering with surgery, a nurse or surgeon's assistant will use a suction device (which looks like a large plastic straw) to suck up the blood.
-This device is attached to the heart-lung machine.
-So if you are on this machine, blood that is sucked up is actually returned to your body several seconds later so that you don't lose too much blood.
+The blood is then recycled back to the body.
 Despite this effort, though, about half of the people who have CABG surgery end up needing a blood transfusion.

 Restarting your heart